ShekharNarayanan/finance_viz/README.md

 ```

 ### Recommended:
 1. If you wish to upload your versions of the jupyter notebooks for visualization or analysis of transaction data, please consider removing sensitive outputs before you push.

-I do this using tools that can be found [here](https://github.com/ShekharNarayanan/everyday_tools/tree/main/jupyter).
+### Pending instructions and credits:
+Give proper credit to this [repository](https://github.com/thu-vu92/local-llms-analyse-finance) for the brilliant idea of using a local LLM.
+Add ollama installation instructions